ZohoBI/CodeStudio/README.md

-# Code Studio Samples
+# Code Studio
-### Welcome to the Code Studio Samples repository!
+### Welcome to Code Studio repository!

-This repository contains a collection of sample code snippets for Code Studio feature in Zoho Analytics .
-The samples are designed to help developers reference and to provide a starting point for their own projects.
+This repository contains a collection of code snippets for Code Studio feature in Zoho Analytics.
+These are designed to as a reference for developers.

 Repository Structure

 This repository is organized into the following folders:

-* [DataTransformation](DataTransformation): Data transformation samples are present in this folder.
+* [DataTransformation](DataTransformation): Data transformation code snippets are present in this folder.
-* [MLModel](MLModel): Machine Learning samples are present in this folder.
+* [MLModel](MLModel): Machine Learning code snippets are present in this folder.

-Sample Code

-Each sample code snippet or project includes:
+Each code snippet includes:

 * A brief description of the code and its purpose in README.md file and code to use in Code Studio.